predixdesignsystem/px-box-sizing-design/README.md

 ## Install the module

-To use the toggle module, you need to install it in your project using Bower.
+To use the module, you need to install it in your project using Bower.
 Run this task on the command line from inside your project folder:

 ```
 bower install --save px-box-sizing-design